Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$: Introduction

 Such convergence towards a unique invariant probability measure or current is called \emph{equidistribution}.
 In the study of the dynamics of $f$, ergodic theory plays an important role.
-Here, it is crucial to have dynamically interesting invariant probability measures for $f$.
-Equidistribution provides a way to construct such invariant measures.
+Here, it is crucial to have a dynamically interesting invariant probability measure for $f$.
+Equidistribution provides a way to construct such an invariant probability measure.
 Also, the invariant probability measure $\mu$ for $f$ is useful in studying the Julia set of $f$.

 Theorem ~\ref{thm:brolin} generalizes to more general cases.
 Lyubich\cite{Lyubich}, and Freire-Lopes-Ma\~{n}\'{e}\cite{FLM} independently studied the case of the rational maps of the Riemann sphere $\proj^1$ with $\sharp\cali{E}\leq 2$.